mrismanaziz/Reforestation/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## Why was the picture sent to prison?
+It was framed.